Fiscal Outlook: State and Local Fiscal Model

 State and Local Fiscal Outlook

 Fiscal sustainability presents a national challenge shared by all levels of government.
 Since 2007, GAO has published long-term fiscal simulations for the state and local government sector.
 These simulations show that, like the federal government, the state and local sector faces persistent and long-term fiscal pressures.
 As shown in the figure below, under our simulation, expenditures rise considerably as a percentage of GDP over the simulation time frame.
 These pressures are primarily driven by rising health care costs and add to the nation's overall fiscal difficulties.

-Figure: State and Local Government Action Required to Maintain Balance (Expenditures, as a Percentage of Gross Domestic Product-GDP)
+Figure: State and Local Government Action Required to Maintain Balance (Expenditure Reductions, as a Percentage of Gross Domestic Product (GDP))

-Note: This figure is excerpted from GAO-13-546SP.
-See also: State and local governments’ fiscal outlook April 2013 charts.
+Note: This figure is excerpted from GAO-15-224SP.
+See also: State and local governments’ fiscal outlook 2014 charts.

 Using the Bureau of Economic Analysis's National Income and Product Accounts (NIPA) as the primary data source, GAO's model projects the level of receipts and expenditures for the sector until 2060 based on current and historical spending and revenue patterns.
 GAO assumes the current set of policies in place across federal, state, and local governments remains constant.
 The model simulates the long-term fiscal outlook for the state and local sector as a whole and, while the model incorporates the Congressional Budget Office's economic projections, adjustments are made to capture the budgetary effects of near-term cyclical swings in the economy.
 Because the model covers the sector in the aggregate, the fiscal outcomes for individual states and localities cannot be captured.

 Related Work: Explore GAO's Key Issues pages on Government Operations

 Most Recent State and Local Fiscal Outlook Report